ls1intum/Artemis/docs/user/exercises/modeling.rst

 - Once they start the exercise, they will now have the option to work on it in an online modeling editor by clicking on  the |open-modeling-editor| button.

 - The screenshot below depicts the online modeling exercise interface for students.
-They can read the Problem Statement, work on the online editor and also provide explanation to their solutions, if needed.
+They can read the Problem Statement, work on the online editor and also provide an explanation to their solutions, if needed.

     .. figure:: modeling/modeling-exercise-students-interface.png
               :align: center